Overlay

 position | LatLng | The latitude/longitude position of the overlay. |

 styles | object | An object of CSS styles that will be applied to the overlay element.
 This is for setting or retrieving all styles.
-If you need to set an individual style then use the style() method. |
+If you need to set an individual style then use the style() method.
+This will merge the styles with the existing styles. |

 const className = overlay.className;

-const offset = overlay.offset.
+const canDrag = overlay.drag;

-const position = overlay.offset;
+const offset = overlay.offset;

 overlay.offset = G.offset([0, 10]);